Why are off-plan sales appealing to developers and potential property buyers in Nigeria?

 How does off-plan sales benefit investors?

-In most cases, investors and potential renters tend to benefit more from off-plan transactions than the project sponsors.
+In most cases, investors and potential renters tend to even benefit more from off-plan transactions more than the project sponsors.

 Here are some of the benefits: